Prophylactic Cranial Irradiation (PCI)

 Your oncologist has recommended that you have a course of radiotherapy.
-This information page aims to tell you about radiotherapy and what will happen.
-Please be aware that radiotherapy centres are training centres for doctors, nurses and radiographers.
+This page aims to tell you about radiotherapy and what will happen.
+Please be aware that radiotherapy centres are training areas for doctors, nurses and radiographers.
 Students may be present in the department but they are supervised at all times.
-If you would prefer not to have students present during your treatment please let a member of staff know.
+If you would prefer not to have students present during your treatment, please let a member of staff know.
 You may find it useful to write down some questions before you start your treatment.
+A space is provided towards the end of this page for you to do so.

 Prophylactic – preventative